grappendorf/grapp-rest-resource/README.md

     - *type:* string

-    A query string (without the '?') that is appended to the indexUrl.
+    A query string (without the '?') that is appended to the indexPath.

   * **showQuery**

     - *type:* string

-    A query string (without the '?') that is appended to the showUrl.
+    A query string (without the '?') that is appended to the showPath.

   * **newQuery**

     - *type:* string

-    A query string (without the '?') that is appended to the newUrl.
+    A query string (without the '?') that is appended to the newPath.

   * **createQuery**

     - *type:* string

-    A query string (without the '?') that is appended to the createUrl.
+    A query string (without the '?') that is appended to the createPath.

   * **updateQuery**

     - *type:* string

-    A query string (without the '?') that is appended to the updateUrl.
+    A query string (without the '?') that is appended to the updatePath.

   * **destroyQuery**

     - *type:* string

-    A query string (without the '?') that is appended to the destroyUrl.
+    A query string (without the '?') that is appended to the destroyPath.

   * **memberQuery**

     - *type:* string

-    A query string (without the '?') that is appended to the memberUrl.
+    A query string (without the '?') that is appended to the memberPath.

   * **headers**